thereisnotime/SheLLM/README.md

 python3 main.py --llm-api=groq
 ```

-Ask for a command with '#' or ask a question with '##'.
+Now you can ask for a command with `# find all .py files` or ask a question with `## total size of all found .py files`.

 ## ✨ Features

-- ChatGPT/OpenAI support.
+- **ChatGPT/OpenAI Support**: Integrate with ChatGPT/OpenAI in your terminal.
-- Groq support.
+- **Groq Support**: Integrate with Groq in your terminal.
-- Shell wrapper that can provide suggestions (and execute commands).
+- **Shell Wrapper**: Provides suggestions and can execute commands directly.
-- Knows about previous commands and their output (context awareness).
+- **Context Awareness**: Remembers previous commands and their outputs.
-- Confirmation before executing commands.
+- **Command Confirmation**: Prompts for confirmation before executing commands.
-- Retry mechanism in prompt generation.
+- **Retry Mechanism**: Includes a retry mechanism for prompt re-generation.
-- Supports most of the standard terminal shortcuts.
+- **Shortcut Support**: Compatible with most standard terminal shortcuts.

 ## 🎯 Motivation

-The motivation behind SheLLM is to provide a more intelligent shell that can help users with suggestions and context-awareness.
-The idea is to use a language model to understand the context of the commands and provide suggestions based on the context.
+The motivation behind SheLLM is to create a more intelligent shell that assists users with suggestions and context-awareness.
+By leveraging a language model, SheLLM aims to understand the context of commands and provide relevant suggestions, making the shell experience more efficient and user-friendly.

 ## 🐞 Known Issues